Procedure: Data breach response plan

 - Not all data breaches are notifiable.
 If, after an initial investigation, the Privacy Officer suspects a notifiable data breach may have occurred, a reasonable and expeditious assessment must be undertaken to determine if the data breach is likely to result in serious harm to any individual affected.

 - There will then be an evaluation of the scope and possible impact of the breach.
-The Privacy Officer will assess if a breach is likely to be notifiable and ensure appropriate actions including reporting to the Office of the Australian Information Commissioner (OAIC).
+The Privacy Officer will assess if a breach is likely to be notifiable and ensure appropriate actions including reporting to the OAIC.
 An assessment of a known or suspected breach must be conducted expeditiously and where possible should be completed within 30 days.

 - In all cases the assessment will identify what actions must be taken.
 These will be documented and acted upon as soon as possible.